 The deadline for applying for your Thailand Visa Extension is the last day of your non immigrant visa Thailand.
 So you can extend anytime before the expiration, even on the first day of landing in the country.
 You cannot do that upon landing at the airport though.
 You can apply for a thirty day visa extension twice, up to a 90 day stay.
 But not simultaneously.

 Flying out of the country and returning later is a more costly version though simpler.
 Just make sure you don’t do it too often or your visa application could be rejected upon landing as it seems dodgy.
 The most straightforward option, then, is to simply drive over to the Immigration Police and submit your application.
 Note, the Thailand visa extension is applicable for pre-arrival visa and visa-on-arrival holders.

 How to Get to Immigration in Chiang Mai

-In Chiang Mai, it is now located at Promenada Shopping Mall, southeast of the Old Town.
-You can jump into one of the red pick-up taxis, called songthaew.
+To get there, you can jump into one of the red pick-up taxis, called songthaew.
 This can cost around 200 bath, so try to haggle it down.
-A better and cheaper option is to download the Grab app (uber is slightly more expensive).
-Here, you can see the costs upfront and you don’t need cash either.
-Immigration is located right of the main entrance.
-Walk downstairs.
+A better and cheaper option is to download the Grab app.
+(Uber is slightly more expensive).

 The Immigration Office in Chiang Mai is closed on weekends and Thai holidays and open from 8:30 AM to 4:30PM, with an hour long break between noon and 1PM.
 During busy times (such as after holidays), you need to show up as soon as possible.
 Please note, that the airport Immigration office is not meant for foreigners.